juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'Take a look at yourself!'
 The other Guy scolded.

 'But the man was punished by the full extent of the law.'

-'The law is reactionary.
-Although it implements '
+Guy flinched lightly as he finished that statement.
+The other Guy had unearthed a memory that he had suppressed a long time back.

 ____